15 Signs You're a Suburban Mom - Baby Chick

 15 Signs You're a Suburban Mom

-If you’re not repping your oils, makeup, tupperware, books, skincare line, sex toys, apparel line, hair products at a friend’s hosted party, you probably started a blog to document your life and your family’s life.
+If you’re not repping your oils, makeup, Tupperware, books, skincare line, wellness products, apparel line, hair products at a friend’s hosted party, you probably started a blog to document your life and your family’s life.
 Or you volunteer full-time at your kids’ school.
 Mama’s workin’ it!

 15 Signs You're a Suburban Mom